beqm/gmstasks/README.md

 - add/remove characters to allow multiple tracking
 - notifier will notify every todo event of each character, showing their name and event
+- turn on/off notifier events of specific character

 # Navbar